Tomato1107/Cycloidal-Drive-Animation/README.md

 Need pip install numpy

-Hope anybody esle to improve the scripits!
+Hope anybody else to improve the scripits!

-Got the idea from following:
+Got the idea from the following: https://woodencaliper.hatenablog.com/entry/2018/11/19/003515
-https://woodencaliper.hatenablog.com/entry/2018/11/19/003515

 You can use the paramaters from the GUI and draw your own cycloid drives in 3D software from the following steps.